Bikes Buyer's Guide

 Why buy a folding bike?

-Folding bikes are great bits of kit if you want the benefits of cycling to work but need to factor in a train or car journey, or if you want the simplest way to store your bike.
+Folding bikes are great if you want the benefits of cycling to work but need to factor in a train or car journey, or if you want the simplest way to store your bike.
 They’re ideal for short trips on relatively flat, paved surfaces, but you'll struggle to find a folding bike that can do the stuff a basic road or mountain bike will be capable of.

 Great for: Short commutes, public transport, spaces with limited storage